home-assistant/home-assistant.io/source/_components/pushbullet.markdown

 ## {% linkable_title Notifications %}

 The `pushbullet` notification platform sends messages to [Pushbullet](https://www.pushbullet.com/), a free service to send information between your phones, browsers, and friends.
+The free tier is [limited](https://docs.pushbullet.com/#push-limit) to 500 pushes per month.

 To enable Pushbullet notifications in your installation, add the following to your `configuration.yaml` file: